romanz/thebitcoinhole-databasedatabase/item-types/inheritance/README.md

 Bitcoin inheritance services offer a solution to this problem by providing individuals with the tools and strategies to securely pass on their bitcoin holdings to beneficiaries.
 These services typically include features such as multi-signature wallets, secure storage solutions, and detailed instructions for heirs on how to access the assets in the event of the owner's death or incapacitation.

+This repository goal is to have the more complete database of Inheritance Services features, so they can be compared, helping users to choose wisely.
+The database is open-source, meaning anyone can collaborate to improve and correct any wrong data or add new items.

 ## Collaboration

 Inside the `items` directory, there is a JSON file for each item, with all the data about it.
 To collaborate (adding missing data, fixing wrong data or adding a new item), just fork the repository and send a pull request with the changes.